appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 The test bundle by Xcode will be `com.appium.WebDriverAegnt.xctrunner`.
 The `preInstalledWDABundleId` needs to be the `com.appium.WebDriverAegnt.xctrunner`.

+> **Note**
+> Please make sure if the installed WebDriverAgent is valid if the session start continued failing with a correct WebDriverAgent bundle id.
+> For example, non-paid account has limited period to keep the provisiong profile valid.
+Sometimes it requires to be uninstalled once, or restart the device.

 ## Install via 3rd party tools

 Some 3rd party tools such as [ios-deploy](https://github.com/ios-control/ios-deploy), [go-ios](https://github.com/danielpaulus/go-ios) and [tidevice](https://github.com/alibaba/taobao-iphone-device) can install the built WebDriverAgent package.